-1 Kings (Part II) Alive!
+1 Kings (Part IV) Alive!

 This class shows us important attributes of God.
 It will help us as Christians to grow spiritually as we learn more about our Creator and ourselves and applies many Bible principles to our lives today.
 If you want to be discipled, this class will do that.
-The first class is Monday, January 6, and continues for eight Mondays at 7:15pm – 8:45pm.
+The first class is Monday, April 6, and continues for eight Mondays at 7:15pm – 8:45pm.

-If you would like to take the class in Room 500 Mondays at 7:15 starting January 6 - February 24, 2020, please visit the Welcome Center and sign up there.
+If you would like to take the class in Room 500 Mondays at 7:15 starting April 6 - May 25, 2020, please visit the Welcome Center and sign up there.
 You may also email Dr. Lon.

 For general inquiries regarding our Bible Institute, please contact the office.